 Whilst it is great if you have good relationships with your colleagues, try not too fall into the trap of spending too much of your social time with them in the pub after work.
 Keep in touch with old friends, or friends who work in different professions to help get away from 'talking shop' all night.

 The days of mediation being associated with hippies and new age travellers are long gone and many professionals are now tapping into 'headspace' type mediation programmes to help clarify their thoughts and take ten minutes for themselves.

 The best thing about taking time out to mediate is that you don't really have to take time out.
 There are numerous mindfulness apps available to download on your phone, with many designed for listening to whilst you are walking or even driving for ultimate convenience.

 10. Accept when enough is enough

 Many of us embark on our career paths when we are young and commitment free, when the all-consuming work life, combined with social engagements and possible travel is exciting and exhilarating.
 As life progresses, however, and home and family life begin to take on a greater importance, it can sometimes be hard to adjust your work life to accommodate your additional needs.

-Sometimes you have to be blunt and assess whether your job is still meeting your needs.
+Sometimes you have to be blunt and assess whether your job is still meeting your neds.
 If you feel like work is taking over your entire life, maybe it is time to step back and reassess.
-You are never too old or too experienced to seek career guidance, and you may find that your skills could be better used in a completely different, more rewarding role.
-After all, it’s no use having the pension plan and hefty salary if you don’t get chance to enjoy them!
+You are never too old or too experienced to seek career guidance, and you may find that your skills could be better used in a completely, more rewarding role.
+After all, it's no use having the pension plan and hefty salary if you dont get the chance to enjoy them!